Officer’s quick action saves property, possibly lives

 But when the driver exited the car, she failed to put the SUV’s transmission into “park,” and the vehicle took off under its own power when she stepped out.

-But even though the car appeared to be circling in a set pattern, it could have easily changed course and barreled into the onlookers, a building or even the gas station a few yards from the scene.
+Though the car appeared to be circling in a set pattern, it could have easily changed course and barreled into the onlookers, a building or even the gas station a few yards from the scene.

 With the Explorer still rolling, Pelham police officer Jeremy Eddy put himself in harm’s way and approached the vehicle.